Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Introduction

-In most previous studies, the flagellar base is assumed to be fixed in place.
-Combining flagellar beating with a moving cell body has received much less attention, and yet it is crucial for understanding the swimming mechanisms.
-In addition to mechanical coupling at the flagellar base, the cell body and flagella are also coupled through complex hydrodynamic interactions (HIs).
+Under dynamic swimming conditions, the modeling of microorganisms involves different complexities, especially in the coupling between the cell body and flagella.
+In addition to mechanical coupling at the flagellar base, flagella are also coupled to the cell body through long-range HIs.
+Therefore, combining flagellar beating with a moving cell body is crucial for understanding the swimming mechanisms.
+Simulations and experimental measurements on various microorganisms have reported a decrease in swimming speed with increasing body size, including spermatozoa~\citep{Higdon79}, monotrichous bacteria~\citep{Kamdar23,Liu2025}, and the ciliate \textit{Volvox}~\citep{Omori2020}.
+In particular, body-flagella HIs have been shown to influence both the swimming speed and efficiency of bacteria~\citep{Liu2025}.
+For flagellated microalgae, we expect more complex and stronger body-flagella HIs due to significantly time-varying and closer spacing between them.
 Over a beating period, the cell body moves back and forth, entraining a considerable volume of fluid.
 At low Reynolds number (\Rey), this body-induced flow decays slowly in space and can significantly influence flagellar propulsion.
 Meanwhile, the flow induced by the flagella also modifies the drag force acting on the cell body.
 As a minimal swimming model, the three-sphere model, in which the flagellar beating is represented by spheres moving along closed orbits, provides insights into flagellar synchronization~\citep{Friedrich2012}, run-and-tumble behavior~\citep{Bennett2013}, and three-dimensional helical trajectories~\citep{Cortese2021}.
 Optimal gaits for swimming and feeding have been identified using numerical optimization~\citep{Tam2011}, where the swimming dynamics is modeled via flow singularities placed along the flagella and at the center of the cell body.
 Although these studies reveal different dynamic behaviors of microalgal swimming, the effect of body-flagella HIs on swimming performance remains elusive.
 In recent work~\citep{Hu24}, we modeled the swimming dynamics of multiflagellated microalgae and demonstrated that body-flagella HIs determine the hydrodynamic advantage of multiflagellarity.
 In particular, swimming efficiency increases monotonically with the number of flagella only when they are attached to the anterior side of the cell body.
 However, whether an optimal body size exists for microalgal swimming is still an open question.

 In this work, we use numerical simulations to investigate the effect of body-flagella HIs on the swimming performance of \textit{C. reinhardtii}.
 We prescribe the flagellar waveform based on experimental measurements and incorporate both body-flagella and interflagellar HIs using a boundary element method.
 We find that body-flagella HIs can significantly enhance the swimming performance and lead to an optimal body size for both speed and efficiency.
 Further analysis based on the three-sphere model reveals that body-flagella HIs are effectively nonreciprocal.